International Students

 The majority of the NMSU catalog applies to Exchange Students, with the following exceptions:

-• Courses must be taken at Main Campus only.
+• Courses must be taken at the Main Campus only.
 Community college courses, including DACC, are not available to Exchange Students.

-• The Nursing Department is the only department strictly off limits to exchange students, with case-by-case exception by the department and this would have to be approved well in advance of the student being nominated.
+• The Nursing Department is the only department strictly off limits to exchange students, with case-by-case exception by the department, and this would have to be approved well in advance of the student being nominated.

 • Exchange students are required to abide by all pre-requisite requirements and class size restrictions (i.e., if a course is closed when the student goes to register, an exception cannot be made).